liborty/TokenCrypt/README.md

 Option `-q` (`--quiet`) cancels the final report.
 Option `-v` (`--verbose`) adds details of compressing each file.
 Setting both flags, contradictory as it may seem, turns on the individual files reports and turns off the final summary.
 The encryption itself is so unproblematic that it does not require any reports.

-Once a directory has been compressed and encrypted, it is on subsequent ocassions possible to update the keys and outdir directories (the archive) with the option -u.
+Once a directory has been compressed and encrypted, it is on subsequent occasions possible to update the keys and outdir directories (the archive) with the option -u.
 This will add or recode just the new and updated files.
 New files are added (marked with a:) and more recent existing files are updated (u:).
 When the recursive option -r is in use, the same will be applied to subdirectories.
 Capital letters A,U denote these two operations when applied to whole directories.

 In order for the state of the new indir and its archive to match again exactly and one-to-one, an archive can be also cleaned up with option -c.
-Files no longer existing in indir will then be deleted (d:) from the arhive.
-Or whole directories (D:), with -r -c options.
+Files no longer existing in indir will then be deleted (d:) from the archive.
+With `-r -c` options, possibly whole directories can be deleted, reported with (D:).

-Caution is to be exercised when using the -c option, as any files inadvertently deleted from indir will then be removed from the archive as well.
-Option `-c` has been made explicit and separate from `-u` deliberately.
+Caution should be exercised when using the -c option, as any files that had been inadvertently deleted from indir will then be removed from the archive as well.
+For added safety, option `-c` is deliberately explicit and separate from `-u`.
 Thus using `-u` alone is the *cautious updating mode*, which never deletes from the archives.
-However, it will still overwrite with new erroneous versions.
+However, it will still overwrite with new erroneous versions of existing files.

 The most powerful use (on an existing archive: keydir outdir) is: